Skip to main content

 The university’s registrar determines whether credits will transfer and which courses will meet GELS requirements.

-Transfer course evaluation is made by the faculty evaluate transferred courses to ensure students have the background and skills necessary to succeed in courses required for their program, and to ensure each student's program provides the quality and meets the learning goals expected from a College of Management program.
-College of Management transfer policy is intended to enable students to complete their programs efficiently while maintaining the quality of their education.
-College of Management will accept a course as meeting a College of Management major or minor requirement if the course is approved by College of Management faculty, consistent with the following considerations 1 through 5, plus the other considerations below.
+Transfer course evaluation is made by the faculty evaluate transferred courses to ensure students have the background and skills necessary to succeed in courses required for their program, and to ensure each student's program provides the quality and meets the learning goals expected from a College of Business and Management program.
+College of Business and Management transfer policy is intended to enable students to complete their programs efficiently while maintaining the quality of their education.
+College of Business and Management will accept a course as meeting a College of Business and Management major or minor requirement if the course is approved by College of Business and Management faculty, consistent with the following considerations 1 through 5, plus the other considerations below.

 3. The content and level of the course are consistent with state/national-level professional, industry and licensure standards;